Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Introduction

 \section{Introduction}

-Automated Program Repair has emerged as a promising solution to reduce developers’ effort in maintaining large software systems.
+Automated Program Repair (APR) has emerged as a promising solution to reduce developers’ effort in maintaining large software systems.
 By leveraging advances in machine learning and code synthesis, APR systems automatically generate candidate patches for bugs reported by users or detected by automated testing.
-This capability has led to widespread interest in integrating APR into continuous integration (CI) pipelines and developer workflows.
+This capability has led to widespread interest in integrating APR into developer workflows.

 However, as APR becomes more pervasive, its security implications remain insufficiently explored.
-Existing research on APR primarily focuses on patch correctness, plausibility, or overfitting, but largely overlooks the possibility that malicious actors could exploit the repair process itself as an attack vector.
-In particular, the reliance of APR systems on external bug reports—often submitted through open channels with minimal vetting—introduces a new attack surface that has not been systematically studied.
+Existing research on APR focuses primarily on patch correctness, plausibility, or overfitting~\cite{10.1145/3728939, cambronero2019characterizing}, but largely ignores the possibility that malicious actors could exploit the repair process itself as an attack vector.
+In particular, the reliance of APR systems on external bug reports submitted through open channels with minimal vetting introduces a new attack surface that has not been systematically studied.

 This paper investigates the security risks that arise when an attacker manipulates bug reports to subvert APR.
 We show that crafting adversarial bug reports can force APR systems to introduce vulnerabilities into the codebase or compromise the CI environment during patch generation and testing.
 Unlike direct attacks via rogue pull requests, malicious bug reports are cheaper to mass-produce, face lower scrutiny, and can target multiple projects simultaneously with minimal attacker effort.